 So sick of ignorant people.

-Hakeem Jeffrey's out there praising the Mid East peace deal, but no mention of Donald Trump.
+Schumer's out there, Hakeem Jeffries out there praising the Mideast peace deal, but no mention of Donald Trump.

 He doesn't want to alienate his radical base anymore.

-Anyway, the so-called leader of the Senate, he's really leader and name only, issued a the statement on the amazingly good news that President Trump has engineered this peace deal, but he didn't mention Donald Trump.
+Anyway, the so-called leader of the Senate, he's really leader in name only, issued this statement on the amazingly good news that President Trump has engineered this peace deal, but he didn't mention Donald Trump.

-I mean, nowhere in Schumer's statement on this miraculous peat peace deal with the words Donald Trump ever appeared.
+I mean, nowhere in Schumer's statement on this miraculous peace deal are the words Donald Trump ever appear.

 Not once, nowhere.